-NOTE "alarm" and "status" CIMI events map respectively to control and monitor events in CADF.
-Consequently their action value in CADF is already determined as there is only one possible value in the CADF Action Taxonomy for these types.
+- 3364 For CIMI "access" events (access requests to the CIMI resource model), the "cadf.event:action" value will result - from a map of the "CIMI:Event.content.operation" value.
+3365 - 3366 NOTE: "alarm" and "status" CIMI events map respectively to "control" and "monitor" events in CADF.
+Consequently - their action value in CADF is already determined as there is only one possible value in the CADF Action Taxonomy 3367 - 3368 for these types.

-3354 D.1.5 cadf:event.outcome
+D.1.5 cadf:event.outcome

-- CIMI:Event:outcome = "Pending" → cadf:event.outcome = "pending" - 3356 CIMI:Event:outcome = "Unknown" → cadf:event.outcome = "unknown" - CIMI:Event:outcome = "Success" → cadf:event.outcome = "success" - 3358 CIMI:Event:outcome = "Failure" → cadf:event.outcome = "failure" - CIMI:Event:outcome = "Status" → cadf:event.outcome = "success" - 3360 and will map to an cadf:event:event.type = "monitor". - CIMI:Event:outcome = "Warning" → cadf:event:outcome = "success" - and the event should also contain an cadf:event.severity element, of value to be agreed on.
+- CIMI:Event:outcome = "Pending" → cadf:event.outcome = "pending" 3370 - CIMI:Event:outcome = "Unknown" → cadf:event.outcome = "unknown" - CIMI:Event:outcome = "Success" → cadf:event.outcome = "success" 3372 - 3373 • CIMI:Event:outcome = "Failure" → cadf:event.outcome = "failure" - CIMI:Event:outcome = "Status" → cadf:event.outcome = "success" 3374 - and will map to an cadf:event:event.type = "monitor". - CIMI:Event:outcome = "Warning" → cadf:event:outcome = "success" 3376 - and the event should also contain an cadf:event.severity element, of value to be agreed on.

-3363 D.1.6 cadf:event.initiator
+D.1.6 cadf:event.initiator 3378

-- This mapping will depend on the CIMI event type: - 3365 If CIMI:Event.type = "access" → cadf:event.initiator = CIMI:Event.content.initiator - If CIMI:Event.type = "model" → the initiator is not assumed to be part of the CIMI event, but can be traced by correlating with the "access" event causing that model change. - 3368 This is a mapping extensibility point. - If CIMI:Event.type = "alarm" → the cadf:event.initiator might not be identified unless recorded in the content.detail. - 3371 This is a mapping extensibility point. - If CIMI:Event.type = "monitor" → the cadf:event.initiator might not be identified from the CIMI event.
-If unknown, it should be set to "nil" value.
+- 3379 This mapping will depend on the CIMI event type: - 3380 If CIMI:Event.type = "access" → cadf:event.initiator = CIMI:Event.content.initiator - If CIMI:Event.type = "model" → the initiator is not assumed to be part of the CIMI event, but can be traced by 3381 correlating with the "access" event causing that model change.
+3382 - This is a mapping extensibility point. - If CIMI:Event.type = "alarm" → the cadf:event.initiator might not be identified unless recorded in the content.detail.
+This is a mapping extensibility point. - 3386 If CIMI:Event.type = "monitor" → the cadf:event.initiator might not be identified from the CIMI event.
+If 3387 unknown, it should be set to "nil" value.

-3374 D.1.7 cadf:event.target
+D.1.7 3388 cadf:event.target

-This attribute maps to CIMI:Event.content.resource, which should be similar to the resource reference in CIMI:EventLog.targetResource.
+- 3389 This attribute maps to CIMI:Event.content.resource, which should be similar to the resource reference in - CIMI:EventLog.targetResource.
+3390

-3377 D.1.8 cadf:event.severity
+D.1.8 cadf:event.severity

-- 3378 Must reflect the CIMI:Event.severity value (if any). - This is a mapping extensibility point.
+- 3392 Must reflect the CIMI:Event.severity value (if any). - 3393 • This is a mapping extensibility point.

-3380 D.1.9 cadf:event.measurements
+D.1.9 cadf:event.measurements

-3381 Must be present when mapping "state" CIMI events (CIMI:Event.type = "state").Its value must reflect the content of 3382 CIMI:Event.content.state.
+3395 Must be present when mapping "state" CIMI events (CIMI:Event.type = "state").lts value must reflect the content of CIMI:Event.content.state.

-3383 D.1.10 cadf:event.attachments
+D.1.10 cadf:event.attachments

-3384 Map from CIMI:Event.content.

-Even if some items of CIMI:Event.content can be extracted and mapped individually thanks to some standardized structure (depending on CIMI:Event.type), the overall CIMI:Event.content value is mapped as an attachment in the CADF Event record.

-3388 If the CIMI detailed content of an event ("content.detail" attribute) needs be preserved in CADF, the whole 3389 CIMI:event.content should become an attachment in CADF.
+- Map from CIMI:Event.content.
+Even if some items of CIMI:Event.content can be extracted and mapped individually thanks to some standardized structure (depending on CIMI:Event.type), the overall CIMI:Event.content value is mapped as an attachment in the CADF Event record. - 5400 mapped as an attachment in the CADE Event record - If the CIMI detailed content of an event ("content.detail" attribute) needs be preserved in CADF, then the whole CIMI:event.content should become an attachment in CADF.

-3390 D.2 Informative references
+D.2 Informative References

-3391 DSP0263 - Cloud Infrastructure Management Interface (CIMI) Model and REST Interface over HTTP Specification, 3392 Version 1.0.1, 30 Oct 2012:http://dmtf.org/sites/default/files/standards/documents/DSP0263_1.0.1.pdf
+- DSP0263 Cloud Infrastructure Management Interface (CIMI) Model and REST Interface over HTTP Specification, Version 1.0.1, 30 Oct 2012: - http://dmtf.org/sites/default/files/standards/documents/DSP0263 1.0.1.pdf

-3393 ANNEX E

-3394 (informative)

-3395 Mapping CADF Query Syntax to XML and JSON
+ANNEX E Mapping CADF Query Syntax to XML and JSON

-This clause provides examples and guidance about how the CADF Query Syntax can be mapped to both JSON and XML formats.
+This section provides examples and guidance on how the CADF Query Syntax can be mapped to both JSON and XML formats.

-3398 E.1 XML mapping examples
+E.1 XML mapping examples

-Using the same conceptual event records and resources as shown for the XML mapping examples, this clause shows how several sample queries (using the CADF Query Syntax) would yield the results in JSON format.
+Using the same conceptual event records and resources as shown for the XML mapping examples, this section shows how several sample queries (using the CADF Query Syntax) would yield the results in JSON format.